Lapal Tunnel: History

 The narrow brick-lined tunnel, built in 1798 by William Underhill, had no towpath.
 It had a very small bore — at 7 feet 9 inches, barely wider than the boats which used it, with a headroom of only 6 feet.
 Boats originally took about three hours to complete the passage by legging or poling, so in 1841 a steam engine was built at the Halesowen end which drove a scoop wheel to load the tunnel with water.
 Stop gates could be opened at either end to assist boats along the tunnel in either direction.

 The tunnel suffered many collapses, and after a collapse in 1917 due to mining subsidence it was abandoned.
 It runs under Lapal, the M5 motorway near junction 3 and Woodgate Valley Country Park.
 The canal between Halesowen and Selly Oak is disused and some sections have been filled in as the tunnel was considered uneconomic to repair.
-A short un-navigable length remains in the grounds the Leasowes, once a garden belonging to the poet William Shenstone (1714–1763), and now a public park and golf course.
+A short un-navigable length remains in the grounds of the Leasowes, once a garden belonging to the poet William Shenstone (1714–1763), and now a public park and golf course.